-In addition to assessments required by 10 CFR 50.65(a)(4), 10 CFR 50.59 should also be applied to maintenance activities if the design is not restored to its original condition as a result of the maintenance activity (e.g., if SSCs are removed; if the design, design function or operation is altered; or if a temporary change in support of the maintenance is not removed).
+In addition to assessments required by 10 CFR 50.65(a)(4), 10 CFR 50.59 should also be applied to maintenance activities in the following cases:

+- The design is not restored to its original condition as a result of the maintenance activity (e.g., if SSCs are removed or the design, design function or operation is altered.
+In this case, 10 CFR 50.59 would be applied to the change in design. - A temporary change in support of the maintenance is expected to be in effect during at-power operations for more than 90 days.
+In this case, 10 CFR 50.59 would be applied to the temporary change prior to implementation in the same manner as a permanent change.